akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/akave-mcp.md

 ---

-Akave has a Model Context Protocol (MCP) server that enables AI models to interact with Akave's S3-compatible storage.
+Akave offers a Model Context Protocol (MCP) server designed to let AI models interact with its S3-compatible storage.
 This server provides a set of tools for managing your Akave storage buckets and objects through AI models like Claude and local LLMs.

 ## What is MCP?